A Level Art and Design: Photography

 How is the course assessed?

-At A level for component 1 you will develop work for a personal investigation into an idea, issue, concept or theme supported by written material (3,000 word essay).
+At A level for component 1 you will develop work for a personal investigation into an idea, issue, concept or theme supported by written material (3,000-word essay).
 This will count for 60% of your total A level.
-In component 2 you will produce personal work in response to one of eight exciting starting points which will count for 40% of your total A level.
+In component 2 you will produce personal work in response to one of eight exciting starting points.
+Component 2 is an external assessment set by AQA and concludes with a supervised time of 15 hours.
+It is marked out of 96 and carries 40% weighting.
 The work is marked at MPW and externally moderated in June.

 To be confirmed at the start of the course